 The 4 Different Types of Kitchen Lighting

 Daylighting.
 Often overlooked, the right amount (and proper placement) of windows, skylights and solar tubes provide natural light that keeps a kitchen looking bright and cheerful—and without much need for energy-consumptive lighting during daytime hours.
+“Bring beautiful, natural light into your home with tubular daylighting technologies.
+Solatube tubular skylights are the modern way to let the light in with no structural changes and an installation time of two hours.” says Samantha Rose from Solatube.
 Additionally, use of reflective or glass materials that enhance available natural light will contribute to the overall light in a room.

 Task lighting.
 Brighter and specifically directed toward kitchen workspaces, task lighting allows you to see what you're doing in the kitchen, keeping things safe and injury free.
 Task lighting was historically considered "general lighting"—as in the switch you automatically "flip" when first entering the kitchen.